kambojabhinav/7s/README.md

-First commit with branch checkout. feeling happy on doing it succrssfully.
+First commit with branch checkout. feeling happy on doing it successfully.